La Bajada, Dallas

 La Bajada is a small neighborhood in West Dallas, Texas, United States.
 Its boundaries are Canada Drive to the north and east, Sylvan Avenue on the west, and Singleton Boulevard to the south.

 Demographics

-For statistical purposes, the neighborhood is identified as Block Group 1 of Census tract 101.02 by the United States Census Bureau.
+For statistical purposes, the neighborhood is identified as Blocks 1001 through 1021 of Census tract 101.02 by the United States Census Bureau.

-As of the census of 2000, there were 1,133 people residing within the neighborhood.
-The racial makeup of the neighborhood was 45.7% White, 2.2% African American, 0.8% Native American, 47.5% from other races, and 3.8% from two or more races.
-Hispanic or Latino of any race were 93.5% of the population.
+As of the census of 2020, there were 854 people residing within the neighborhood.
+Hispanics made up 94.3% of the population.